 The Ivey Connects Community Internship Program is designed to give business students greater awareness of how the community sector operates by giving them an opportunity to work over the summer for a not-for-profit organization in the Toronto or London regions.
-NPOs will gain strategic decision-making and implementation, and students will gain practical work experience.
+Non-profit organizations (NPOs) will gain strategic decision-making and implementation skills, and students will gain practical work experience.

 Who are Student Interns?

-Student interns are third-year university students completing their Honors Business Administration (HBA) degree at the Ivey Business School, one of Canada’s top business schools.
+Student interns are third or fourth-year university students completing their Honours Business Administration (HBA) degree at the Ivey Business School, one of Canada’s top business schools.
 Previous work experiences from students range from accounting to marketing to finance functions.

 Timeline of Application Process

-Final decisions regarding NPO applicants awarded internship funding will be sent first in December.
-Internship opportunities will be posted on Ivey’s Career Management website in January.
+Applications for NPOs are now live.
+Final decisions regarding NPO applicants awarded internship funding will be sent first in January 2019.
+Internship opportunities will be posted on Ivey’s Career Management website in February.
 An information session will be hosted on campus to introduce NPO representatives to Ivey student applicants soon after.
 All student applications will be forwarded to the non-profit contact to screen applicants and conduct interviews with candidates.
 Historically, interviews have been conducted in early to mid February and candidates have been notified of their application status by late February to early March.
 The interview method will be determined by hiring NPOs.